-If you cannot start the engine:
+Starting the Engine (Continued) If you cannot start the engine:

-- (1) Place the vehicle on its center stand and lock the rear brake. - With the throttle slightly opened (about 1/8 in [3 mm], without freeplay), press the start button or operate the kickstarter with a rapid and continuous motion.
+- 1) Place the vehicle on its center stand and squeeze the rear brake lever. - 2 With the throttle slightly open (about 1/8 in [3 mm], without freeplay), press the start button.